Chart Color Schemes

 Recent residential development output has been above average within Klemzig when compared nationally

-The average expected construction cost value of new homes is $379,000, suggesting developers are targeting the premium market segment.
-In FY26, $7.3 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Compared to Greater Adelaide, Klemzig has around two-thirds the rate of new dwelling approvals per person and places among the 69th percentile nationally when assessed against other areas.
+The average construction value is around $379,000, indicating a focus on premium market segments.
+In FY-26, $7.3 million in commercial approvals have been registered.
+Compared to Greater Adelaide, Klemzig has about three-quarters the rate of new dwelling approvals per person and ranks in the 71st percentile nationally.

 Frequently Asked Questions - Development